Preservation Park: Italianate

 Higgins House, Italianate style.
 Elisha Higgins was a San Francisco lumber dealer.

-White House, Italianate style.
-Owned by Ellen Gould White and James White.
-Together, they worked within the Seventh Day Adventist church.
-They launched a paper called the "Sign of the Times."
-This building now houses the Preservation Park offices, and the Rio California cafe.

 Knox-Buckley House, Italianate Villa.
 Henry Knox was a San Francisco dentist.
 The house was originally located on what is now 28th Street in what is now called "Pill Hill."
 The house was later owned by John and Catherine Buckley.
 This was the last home moved to Preservation Park.